sagemath/sagewiki_to_gh-2022-10-10/prep/2012/sessions.md

       * [[http://sage.maa.org/home/pub/27|Numerical Analysis]]
     * Continue any discussions you want on the list about technology.
     * Continue to work on a couple worksheets demonstrating what you want to show.
-  * For Tuesday, June 21st
+  * For Tuesday, July 24st
     * Let us know about additional topics for the last time
     * Pick at least one worksheet you might want to share for next time
       * (Won't be required, but strongly encouraged)